yasin3061/libman-hexagonal-implementation/README.md

 Here is how a typical application would look like.
 ![Ports & Adapters](https://yasinbhojawala.com/wp-content/uploads/Ports-adapters.png)

 In terms of our application, here is how it looks like.
 ![Project structure](https://yasinbhojawala.com/wp-content/uploads/Project-structure-PnA.png)

 Instead of `web`, `service`, and `dao` layers, we have `application`, `domain`, and `infrastructure` packages.

-The `application` package is reponsible for the delivery mechanism of the application.
+The `application` package is responsible for the delivery mechanism of the application.
 It could be via REST APIs, console-based, or desktop application.
 In our case, it is REST APIs via `Spring` controllers.

-The `infrastructure` is reponsible to provide necessary gluing code for the application to run.
-In our case, its the `Spring` bean configuration.
+The `infrastructure` is responsible to provide necessary gluing code for the application to run .
+In our case, it's the `Spring` bean configuration.

 Finally, there is the `domain` which is the core of our application.
 The code in `domain` is the business code.
 It does not have any dependency on frameworks or fancy libraries.
-In fact, just by looking at the `domain` code, no one would be able to tell which framework is being used or how the application is being delivered.
+In fact, just by looking at the `domain` code, no one would be able to tell which framework is used or how the application is delivered.

-This idea is endorsed by *Uncle Bob* in his book **Clean Architecture**.
+*Uncle Bob* endorses this idea in his book **Clean Architecture**.

-Because of this structure, our business logic is safeguarded against the external world.
+This logic safeguards our business logic from the external world.

 ### Dependency inversion
 The **D** in **SOLID** talks about *Dependency Inversion*.
 The Hexagonal architecture promotes that.
 Let's have a look at the dependency diagram for this application.